top of page

 If you’ve ever wondered why politicians don’t listen to you, this is a big reason why.

 I’m running for Congress because I want to change that.
-I want to help build a democracy that puts people over profits.
+I want to help build a democracy where people come before profits.

-• We must make it easier for everyday people to run for office, not just the wealthy and well-connected.
+• Real pathways for everyday people to run for office, not just the wealthy and well-connected

-That’s not just about fairness.
-It’s about faith.
+This isn’t just about fairness.
+It’s about who gets heard.

-As a pastor, I’ve sat with people going through medical debt, job loss, and housing insecurity.
-And I’ve seen how decisions made in Washington ripple through real lives.
-These aren’t just policy debates.
-They’re choices about who we value.
+As a pastor, I’ve sat with people facing medical debt, job loss, and housing insecurity.
+I’ve watched how decisions made in Washington show up in real lives.

-When lobbyists write the laws, and billionaires fund the campaigns, regular folks get left out.
-Their stories get ignored.
-Their needs go unmet.
+When lobbyists help shape the laws, and billionaires fund the campaigns, regular people don’t just lose influence.
+They get ignored.

 But it doesn’t have to be that way.